Santragachi–Tambaram Antyodaya Express

 The 22841 / 22842 Santragachi - Tambaram Antyodaya SF Express (formerly Santragachi–Chennai Central Antyodaya Express) is a Unreserved Superfast Express train belonging to South Eastern Railway zone that runs between Santragachi Junction and Tambaram.

-It is being operated with 22841/22842 train numbers on a weekly basis.

-Coach composition

-The trains is completely general coaches trains designed by Indian Railways with features of LED screen display to show information about stations, train speed etc. Vending machines for water.
-Bio toilets in compartments as well as CCTV cameras and mobile charging points and toilet occupancy indicators.

 Service

 The 22841/Santragachi - Tambaram Antyodaya Express has an average speed of 60 km/h and covers 1683 km in 28 hrs 00 mins.

 The 22842/Tambaram - Santragachi Antyodaya Express has an average speed of 63 km/h and covers 1683 km in 27 hrs 10 mins.

 Route and halts

 The important halts of the train are: